 The mind is a formidable database.
 The information stored in that database is one of our most valuable assets.
-Improving our memory, then, is one of the most important ways to make the most of the human mind.
+Improving our memory and improve memory function, then, is one of the most important ways to make the most of the human mind.

 Foods that are rich in polyphenol compounds are also associated with increased brain signals and enhanced memory.
 These foods include chocolate and most fruits and vegetables.
 Fruits with the highest polyphenol levels include blueberries, strawberries, walnuts, and Concord grapes.
 At the same time, patients with a deficiency in B vitamins and folate demonstrated forgetfulness, memory loss, confusion, dementia, and depression.
 Stocking up on fish, poultry, whole grains, and leafy vegetables will help you get the B vitamins you need.

 Herbs have Long Been Cited as a Powerful Memory Aid, though Scientific Research has Demonstrated Mixed Results.
 Still, signs Point to Some Key Benefits.